Terms and Conditions for Receiving Financial Aid

 NOTE: If you accessed this page via OrediggerWeb, you must hit the back button to get back to OrediggerWeb.
 If you close this page, you will close your session in OrediggerWeb.

 The information below has been prepared to help you understand financial aid at Montana Tech of The University of Montana.
-All information applies to students attending both the North and South Campuses.
+All information applies to students attending both campuses at Montana Tech.
 There is information that will tell you about your Award Notification, how to respond to your aid offer, how your financial aid will be disbursed and what is expected of you for Satisfactory Academic Progress.
 You are responsible for knowing the policies and procedures described in this message.

 We want you to know that our award offer represents the most equitable award we can make based on the information you submitted, the estimated funds the university will have for the current academic year, and when you applied for financial aid.
 It is possible that your award package may change if regulations or funding levels change or if your financial aid eligibility profile changes.
 If you have any questions, please let us know.